swyder/Genomic_Utilities/README.md

 ```

 You can get a list of Picard commands by doing

 ```
-java -jar software/PICARD/picard-tools-1.140/picard.jar
+java -jar software/picard-tools-1.140/picard.jar
 ```

-and help on individual commands e.g. for Markduplicates by doing
+and help on individual commands e.g. for `Markduplicates` by doing

 ```
-java -jar software/PICARD/picard-tools-1.140/picard.jar MarkDuplicates -h
+java -jar software/picard-tools-1.140/picard.jar MarkDuplicates -h
 ```

 The documentation lists 58 Picard commands.
-It provides similar functionality as samtools to generate a BAM index (BuildBamIndex), view (ViewSam) or sort a SAM/BAM file (SortSam), mark PCR/optical duplicates (MarkDuplicates/MarkDuplicatesWithMateCigar), fix mate information (FixMateInformation), concatenates (GatherBamFiles), merges (MergeSamFiles), converts formats (SamFormatConverter).
+It provides similar functionality as samtools to generate a BAM index (`BuildBamIndex`), view (`ViewSam`) or sort a SAM/BAM file (`SortSam`), mark PCR/optical duplicates (`MarkDuplicates`,`MarkDuplicatesWithMateCigar`), fix mate information (`FixMateInformation`), concatenates (`GatherBamFiles`), merges (`MergeSamFiles`), converts formats (`SamFormatConverter`).

-In addition, Picard has functionality for filtering (FilterSamReads), comparing (CompareSAMs) and downsampling (DownsampleSam) SAM/BAM files.
+In addition, Picard has functionality for filtering (`FilterSamReads`), comparing (`CompareSAMs`) and downsampling (`DownsampleSam`) SAM/BAM files.

-One of Picard's strength are the many command to generate quality reports (some also producing QC figures) like e.g. MeanQualityByCycle and QualityScoreDistribution.
-It also provides functions to do Quality control for amplicons or captured sequences.
+One of Picard's strength are the many command to generate quality reports (some also producing quality-control PDF figures) like e.g. `MeanQualityByCycle` and `QualityScoreDistribution`.
+It also provides functions to do quality control for amplicons or captured sequences.

-It provides also functions for working with fasta files (NormalizeFasta, ExtractSequences) or with vcf files (FilterVcf,MergeVcfs,SortVcf, LiftoverVcf,VcfFormatConverter,SplitVcfs,GenotypeConcordance,MakeSitesOnlyVcf).
+It provides also functions for working with fasta files (`NormalizeFasta`, `ExtractSequences`) or with vcf files (`FilterVcf`,`MergeVcfs`,`SortVcf`, `LiftoverVcf`,`VcfFormatConverter`,`SplitVcfs`,`GenotypeConcordance`,`MakeSitesOnlyVcf`).

 ### bedtools

-Many types of genomic data are linked to a specific genomic region and regions can be represented as a range
-of consecutive positions on a chromosome.
+bedtools utilities are a swiss-army knife of tools for working with genomic ranges (also called genomic regions or intervals).
 Annotation data and genomic data like gene models, sequence variants
 (SNPs), promoter regions, transposable elements, pairwise diversity and many others can all be representated
 as genomic ranges.
 Also alignments of sequencing reads (e.g. from genome sequencing or RNA-Seq) can be representated as genomic ranges.

-Once our genomic data is represented as ranges on chromosomes, there are numerous range operations at our disposal to tackle tasks like finding and counting overlaps, cal‐ culating coverage, finding nearest ranges, and extracting nucleotide sequences from specific ranges.
+Once our genomic data is represented as ranges on chromosomes, there are numerous range operations at our disposal to tackle tasks like finding and counting overlaps, calculating coverage, finding nearest ranges, and extracting nucleotide sequences from specific ranges.
-Specific problems like finding which SNPs overlap coding sequences, or counting the number of read alignments that overlap an exon have simple
+Specific problems like finding which SNPs overlap coding sequences, or counting the number of read alignments that overlap an exon have simple solutions.

-bedtools help in format conversion, counting, filtering, annotating, comparing, ...
+bedtools allows one to intersect, merge, count, complement, annotate and shuffle genomic ranges from multiple files in widely used file formats suchs as BAM, BED, GFF/GTF, VCF.

+You can get help by typing `bedtools` or from the excellent [online documentation ](http://bedtools.readthedocs.org/en/latest/) with many examples, tutorials etc.

 ```